department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 - 15 total
 - 7 frequent users of MHV
 - 8 infrequent users of MHV
-- 15 mobile users
+- All mobile users
 - Age and education level range throughout, but ideally include at least 10 participants older than 55 and 10 participants with some college or less as their terminal degree

 ### Screener questions

-1. Have you been to a VA healthcare facility for a medical appointment in the last 12 months?
-	- Yes *(go onto Screener question 2)*
-	- No *(Disqualify)*

-2. How often, if at all, have you used VA.gov in the past 6 months?
+1. How often, if at all, have you used VA.gov in the past 6 months?
 * Never used it *(go onto Screener question 3)*
 * 1-2 times in the past 6 months *(go onto Screener question 3)*
 * 2-3 times a month in the past 6 months *(Disqualify)*
 * More than 3 times a month in the past 6 months *(Disqualify)*

-3. Do you or the Veteran you support have a My HealtheVet (MHV) account?
+2. Do you have a My HealtheVet (MHV) account?
 	- Yes *(go onto Screener question 4)*
 	- No *(Disqualify)*

-4. How often, if at all, do you use MyHealtheVet?
+3. How often, if at all, do you use MyHealtheVet?
 * a) Never used it *(Disqualify)*
 * b) Once a year *(Disqualify)*
 * c) Once a month *(Qualify)*